 "Studio Schools teach a rigorous academic and vocational curriculum in a practical way.

-"It is fantastic that so many successful employers are getting behind the studio school movement."'Nail in coffin'
+"It is fantastic that so many successful employers are getting behind the studio school movement."

 The schools are part of the government's strategy to improve vocational education, like University Technical Colleges (UTCs), which are also for young people aged from 14.